 Selecting Herbs for Your Garden

-A must in Italian dishes, basil is easy to grow and add to sauces, sauces or sandwiches.
+A must in Italian dishes, basil is easy to grow and add to sauces, sauces, or sandwiches.
 Keep basil in bright light, but away from drafty windows.
 Pinch off individual leaves as needed, but keep in mind that basil will become woody after a few weeks.
 You’ll need to replant basil regularly to have a steady supply.

-Bay Laurel, most commonly called Bay leaf, is often used when cooking roasts, soups or stews.
+Bay Laurel, most commonly called Bay leaf, is often used when cooking roasts, soups, or stews.
 Keep the air circulating around bay laurel to discourage disease.
 Pluck individual leaves from a large plant and allow them to dry before storage.
 You’ll find that older leaves have a stronger flavor.

-Chives add a dash of flavor and color to tons of foods, such as potato dishes, soups, salads and eggs.
+Chives add a dash of flavor and color to tons of foods, such as potato dishes, soups, salads, and eggs.
 Harvest chives by giving your plant a “flat top haircut” with a pair of clean scissors, or by chopping an individual leaf.
 Leave at least 2 inches on the blade so that your plant isn’t shocked and will regrow.
 Keep chives in bright sunlight, preferably in a south-facing window.

 In addition to tasting good, mint has many health benefits, it aids in digestion and can help relieve headaches.
 Snip mint leaves and stems for use in yogurt, teas, cooled water, or add it to balsamic vinegar with other herbs from your garden.
 Mint is a hardy plant and can even withstand extremely cold temperatures.

 Oregano is a staple in almost every cuisine.
-Clip leaves from the plant, then strip leaves from the stem and add to sauces, meats, casseroles, soup and stews.
-Dried oregano is almost twice as potent than fresh leaves, so be sure to alter recipes calling for oregano appropriately.
+Clip leaves from the plant, then strip leaves from the stem and add to sauces, meats, casseroles, soup, and stews.
+Dried oregano is almost twice as potent as fresh leaves, so be sure to alter recipes calling for oregano appropriately.
 Keep oregano in moderate to strong light, and water the plant only when the surface of the soil is dry.

 The needle-like leaves of rosemary omit a homey aroma when crushed.
-Snip a sprig off your plant and toss the stem whole into soups, or strip leaves and crush them by mincing the mini leaves for sauces or on meats.
+Snip a sprig from your plant and toss the stem whole into soups, or strip leaves and crush them by mincing the mini leaves for sauces or on meats.
 Keep rosemary where light is strong.